drivendataorg/zamba/docs/docs/quickstart.md

 You can input the path to a directory of videos to classify.
-For example, suppose you have `zamba` installed, your command line is open, and you have a directory of videos, `vids_to_classify/`, that you want to classify using `zamba`.
+For example, suppose you have `zamba` installed, your command line is open, and you have a directory of videos, `vids_to_classify`, that you want to classify using `zamba`.

 List the videos: